Prickly pears in South Africa: Detrimental impacts

-To many farmers and the colonial administration, the pear was not seen as an asset but as an invader, come to conquer farming land and drive white farmers into poverty.
+To many farmers and the colonial administration, the prickly pear was not seen as an asset, but as an invader, come to conquer farming land and drive white farmers into poverty.
 The plant could degrade the land to the extent where it could no longer be used for pastoral farming and could have a detrimental effect on stock.
 In addition, the plant was seen to have a negative effect on availability of labour as it “allowed blacks and poor whites to elude wage labour for half the year by harvesting and selling the fruit crop”, and the alcohol made from it was seen to make people “unfit for labour”.
 In addition, it was believed that thieves and vagrants could hide in the plants and live on their fruit.

+It was also found that invasive Opuntia species have adverse effects on the beetle population in the Kruger National Park, and widespread invasions alter soil characteristics.

 Eradication

 The above factors led some farmers to put pressure on the colonial administration to fund and make compulsory the eradication of the plant.
 The administration did not, however, because of objections from other farmers and the economic cost of such a project.
 They did decide to subsidize or fund farmers with arsenic to get rid of prickly pear on farmland.
 It cut down on the extensive labour – and, thus, high costs eradicating the plant.
 This was not particularly effective, and the effect which the arsenic had on land, labour and stock was often extremely detrimental.
 In the early 1930s, when the amount of prickly pear was at its height, the government garnered enough support to be able to launch the bio-control project.
 In 1932 biological control in the form of, particularly, the cochineal and phycitid moth, was introduced and was highly effective.
 It is largely due to this that, in 2002, there was a tenth of the number of prickly pear left when compared with the 1930s.